Why We Love Egypt…

 We’re able to arrange your transfers for you, just let us know your flight number, and we’ll plan the route and let you know the cost!
 For multi-stop trips, we can also arrange your transfers between hotels/regions.

 Egypt is located in the northern hemisphere and its seasons follow a pattern similar to Europe and North America, with winter falling between November and January, and the peak summer months falling between June and August.
-Winters are generally mild (though temperatures can dip below 10 degrees celsius at night) and summers are scorching (temperatures exceeding 40 degrees celsius frequently), however, the summer heat is made bearable with a cooling coastal breeze.
+Winters are generally mild, with temperatures ranging from 15°C to 25°C on the Mediterranean coast to 20°C to 30°C in Aswan, in the South (though temperatures can dip below 10 degrees celsius at night) and summers are scorching (temperatures exceeding 40 degrees celsius frequently), however, the summer heat is made bearable with a cooling coastal breeze.

 Laws and Customs